 Regenerative, Resilient, Sustainable Agriculture

 The goal of sustainable agriculture, including organic farming, is to eliminate synthetics, chemical fertilizers, pesticides and herbicides and "sustaining" the existing condition of the land while providing better quality food.
 While this is good, it is not ambitious enough.

 The applied principles of permaculture design and practices effectively "regenerate" farm and ranch lands to the point that they have the stability and resiliency of natural systems.
-Regenerative and reslilient agriculture couples the land's natural renewable resources and local ecosystems with the production of food.
+Regenerative, resilient agriculture couples an ecosystems naturally self-renewing capacity with the production of food.

 The Small Farms Conservancy

-Through the Small Farms Conservancy, the Wild Farmlands Foundation informs, educates and champions local foodshed development and ecosystem preservation through the strengthening of small farms and ranch lands.
+Through the Small Farm Ecosystems Conservancy, the Wild Farmlands Foundation informs, educates and champions local foodshed development and ecosystem preservation through the strengthening of small farms and ranches.